CGamesPlay/sqlite3_ext/README.md

 - As a rust library.
 Your crate has any type and uses sqlite3_ext like any other crate.
   - You are responsible for providing SQLite (e.g. via Rusqlite).

+## Crate configurations

+- By default, the crate is configured to be dynamically loaded by SQLite.
+- Using feature `static`, the crate is able to be linked into a Rust or C program statically.
+This is highly compatible, but disables many features of SQLite.
+- Using feature `static_modern`, the crate is able to be linked into a Rust or C program statically.
+This requires that the system's SQLite is at least the version supported by sqlite3_ext, or there will be link errors.

+### Test configurations

+Tests run with modern SQLite:

+- All tests from `Cargo.toml` with crate feature `static`.
+- All tests from `Cargo.toml` with crate feature `static_modern`.

+Todo:

+- Run tests against SQLite 3.6.8.

 ## Interfaces supported

 Here is a compatibility chart showing which parts of the SQLite API are currently covered by sqlite3_ext.
 Iconography: